oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 A transaction context manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I mentioned above that I like context managers and decorators (such as Django's
-`transaction.atomic`_) as an API for transactions.
-Now that we have autocommit
-mode working, here's an example of a rough equivalent to `transaction.atomic`_
+Now that we have autocommit mode working, here's an example of a rough
-for SQLAlchemy (unlike `transaction.atomic`_ this doesn't work as a decorator,
+equivalent to `transaction.atomic`_ for SQLAlchemy (unlike
+`transaction.atomic`_ this doesn't work as a decorator, but adding that is just
-but adding that is just a matter of some boilerplate):
+a matter of some boilerplate):

 .. code:: python